Oh here we go again (cue inner eye roll!)

 Oh if only they knew!

 You are in charge of your own life and whilst it is a hugely liberating experience it is also a potentially scary one.
 You pay the bills, you pay the mortgage, you maintain the car and you deal with the unpleasantness of day to day living by yourself.
 (It brings to mind the friend who once said me "how can you be broke?
 You're single!")

-You are also alone in dealing with the daily battle of trying to stay positive as you wonder when exactly you are going to find The One and get married.
+You're also alone in dealing with the daily battle of trying to stay positive as you wonder when exactly you are going to find The One and get married.
 You endure endless dates and countless rejections that you can’t always talk about openly.
 You lie awake in tears wondering why it’s so easy for everyone else to find a partner but so damn hard for you.
 You constantly question whether you are the problem and are somehow unworthy of love.

-So married sisters next time you feel the need to chime in and remind your single sister of how wonderful her single life is please remember that she is fighting battles you’ve never had to fight!
+So married sisters next time you feel the need to chime in and remind your single sister of how wonderful her single life is please remember that she is fighting battles you’ve never had to fight.